||Sport, 1 pitch, 50'

 "We, the Locals."

 I did a two year stint at BHSU during what was known as the "Old School Age of Development".
 Scrawny, strong-dudes, like Mike Cronin, and Blake Workmen, were starting to come into their own.
 After I finally got a redpoint on a hard 5.8 known as The Joker, I announced I was trading in my rope for a surfboard, and Cronin told me they were going to "bolt the whole planet."
-I told them good luck with that and proceeded to spend a decade in Hawaii where I kept my climbing skills up to par on the Mokuleia Wall on the North Shore when the waves were flat.
+I told them good luck with that and proceeded to spend a decade in another part of the planet.

 This "New Skool" era broke out of the primordial ooze and some of us newly painted die-hards began running around the far reaches of the upper canyon penciling in these New Skool climbs in our thin, yellow guidebooks.
 In addition to new areas, new routes started popping up next to old classic lines.
 It soon became apparent that these New Skool developers, like Jamie Coin and Lee Terveen, had taken Pete's torch and were running wild with it setting Spearfish Canyon ablaze with radically fun, hard as hell routes like "Peace Pipe" and "Plastered Bastard".
 Once the yellow book became obsolete, word of mouth was your only hope, and we, the locals, met in dank watering holes telling each other about our newest projects that we were trying to redpoint.
 We became the ultimate climbing hipsters describing routes that had bolts so new they had not a scratch on them and the holes were still steaming from Lee and Jamie's prolific drill bits.
 We, the locals, prided ourselves in the cloak of secrecy and giggled at Minnisota climbers, who had no clue of the gems Spearfish Canyon truly held,as they thumbed their way though that highly sought after yellow book.